jolbinsk1/SQL-projects/README.md

     </blockquote>
   </p>

-*Note: many of the wealthiest countries (e.g. France, U.K., and the United States) were absent from much of the data.
-Also, there were numerous gaps present in the data (e.g., some years with many entries in one data set had very few or none in another).
-Therefore, the rankings are not completely representative and strong conclusions should not be drawn from them.
+(Note: many of the wealthiest countries -- e.g. France, U.K., and the United States -- were absent from much of the data.
+Also, there were numerous gaps present in the data -- e.g., some years with many entries in one data set had very few or none in another.
+Therefore, the rankings are not completely representative and strong conclusions should not be drawn from them.)

 ## Project 3: Comparative Analysis of Economic Inequality Metrics with GDP

 The objective of this project is to examine worldwide economic inequality before the COVID-19 pandemic.
-This period was selected because of the widespread economic consequences of the pandemic.I analyzed various GDP metrics, as well as two measures of economic inequality: the Gini coefficient and the Atkinson index.
+This period was selected because of the widespread economic consequences of the pandemic.I analyzed various GDP metrics, as well as two measures of economic inequality: the **Gini coefficient** and the **Atkinson index**.
 Both calculate wealth distribution on a scale of 0 to 1 (with 0 being complete equality and 1 complete inequality), but the Atkinson index takes into account the level of inequality a given society deems "acceptable."

 ### Data Sources